zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         /api/v2/petstore/**: "petstore"

-    This line indicates that requests to relative gateway paths that start with `/api/v2/petstore/` are routed to the service with service ID `petstore`.
+    This line indicates that requests to relative gateway paths that start with `/api/v2/petstore/` are routed to the service with the service ID `petstore`.

     You successfully defined your Java application if your service is running and you can access the service endpoints.
 The following example is the service endpoint for the sample application: